 Warning: Last items in stock!

-Beetroot Bull's Blood is a good looking beetroot, grown mainly as a salad leaf veg but can be fully grown for it's roots, which are softer than other varieties and very deep red and sweet.
+Beetroot Bull's Blood is a good looking beetroot, grown mainly as a salad leaf crop but can be fully grown for its roots, which are softer than other varieties and very deep red and sweet.

-Sow the beetroot seeds thinly, early March-late June, about 2cm apart in rows, and cover with a little soil.
-Allow about 30cm between the rows so you can comfortably hoe your veg.
+Sow the Bulls Blood beetroot seeds thinly, early March-late June, direct outside, about 2cm apart in rows, and cover with a little soil.
+Allow 30 – 40 cm between the rows so you can comfortably hoe your veg.
 Cover the beetroot seeds with about 2 cm of soil and tap the soil down so the strong wind will not be able to blow away the fine soil and the light seeds.
 Beetroot can be sown as early as end of January in a frost-free greenhouse, so you can harvest the fresh crunchy leaves in about a month.

 As the beetroot seedlings develop, thin them to about 10cm apart.
 Use the thinnings too in your salads, the small fresh leaves are really tasty Keep soil moist at all times to prevent the roots becoming dry and woody.
 Tear the top of instead of cutting, and cook the beetroot with the skin and peel it off after cooking, this way you will have more goodness in the roots.

-With our wide range of great vegetable seed and flower seed range you can have a great growing season even on a small budget.
-If you want to try unusual or traditional varieties, or just started gardening, then our online catalouge is a great help, giving you many choices of quality seeds and you can find growing guides too.
+With our wide range of great vegetable seeds range you can have a great growing season even on a small budget.
+If you want to try unusual or traditional vegetables, or just started gardening, then our online catalouge is a great help, giving you many choices of quality seeds and you can find growing guides too.